TruongKhoaUI/tkBOT/README.md

 ## About this Bot
 - Bot with utility moderation commands and random stuff commands.
 - Built-in Discord.py version 2.3.0 with PIP version 21.
+- Do not make a copy or stole my bot or any information without my permission.
 - This bot is working Replit and hosted using UpTimeRobot.
 You can find my project [here](https://replit.com/@truongkhoaui/tkBOT).
 Or you can view my GitHub repositry [here](https://github.com/TruongKhoaUI/tkBOT)
 - Interested in my bot?
 Then you can add me [here](https://discord.com/api/oauth2/authorize?client_id=1098583942145257534&permissions=8&scope=applications.commands%20bot).